17th Old Millfieldian of the Year Awards

 This year the Old Millfieldian Society (OM Society) honoured another four former pupils, recognising their achievements in the time since they left school.
 The total number of awardees now stands at 63.

-The award acknowledges OM excellence of achievement in a wide range of fields such as service, academic, business, the arts, and sport, in this country and abroad and this year included two former pupils who attended both Millfield and Millfield Prep.
+In a presentation hosted by OM Society Secretary, John Davies, the award acknowledges OM excellence of achievement in a wide range of fields such as service, academic, business, the arts, and sport, in this country and abroad.

 For the first time, Upper Sixth pupils were invited to take part in the selection process, voting for their preferred recipient from a long list of nine OMs.
 Olympian Nikki Hamblin was the pupils’ choice and from the remaining nominations, the OMS Committee selected the other three awardees.